Global War on Terrorism Memorial Foundation

 “This Memorial will honor the multiple generations of Americans and their families who have served and sacrificed around the world to keep our country safe from terrorism since 9/11.
 As a veteran of the Global War on Terrorism, I know there are countless other veterans and their families who are eager for a Memorial that will honor the heroism performed in America’s longest war.
 Our Foundation is laser-focused on this mission, and we welcome the support of all Americans to make the dream of a reverent, inclusive, and apolitical Memorial become a reality.”

-– Michael “Rod” Rodriguez, Global War on Terrorism Memorial Foundation President and CEO
+– Michael “Rod” Rodríguez, Global War on Terrorism Memorial Foundation President and CEO

-Our Vision And Mission
+Our Vision

 Honor